• Skip to primary navigation

 Variations

-In recent years, some cooks have started to add a splash of cream to this sauce.
-While not authentic, many claim it lightens the sauce, makes it more digestible and not as potent.
-I don't add cream but you may like it.
+• Cream – a splash of cream can be added to this sauce.
+This isn’t authentic however many say that it lightens the sauce, making it more digestible and not as potent.

-Also, the quantity of garlic can be adjusted to suit your tastes.
-In recent years, some cooks have been soaking or simmering the garlic in milk to reduce the potency.
-My family enjoys the potency but this is an option.
+• Garlic – the quantity of garlic can be adjusted to suit your tastes.
+Some cooks soak or simmer the garlic in milk to reduce the potency.

 How to serve